Action woman

 Something in the air

-There’s all that character stuff going on, and the mutations, but the other thing that really stands out about the film is the quantity and sheer quality of the action.
+There’s all the character stuff going on, and the mutations, but the other thing that really stands out about the film is the quantity and sheer quality of the action.

 “I worked for eight years as a stunt performer,” she reveals.
 “Probably one of the greatest gifts I've ever received in my life was the opportunity to learn and grow with stunt professionals who are infinitely more skilled and talented than me.
 I fell into it.
-I started training with stunt people because I wanted to get better at action directing.
-It was a skill set I wanted as a director.
-I always made a concerted effort to work for multiple departments because I figured that to be the best director I could be, I must understand where all the departments were coming from and what they needed from directors, to maximize what they could contribute to production.
+I started training with my stuntie friends because I wanted to get better at action directing.
+It was a skill set I wanted to cultivate as a director.
+As I worked my way up in the industry, I tried to work for as many departments as I could because I figured that to be the best director I could be, I needed to understand where every department was coming from and what they need most from directors to maximize what they can contribute to the overall vision.

-“I didn't stay for the whole shoot, but just even that experience was so remarkable, and I think I've never lost my passion for that and my love for that community.
-So anytime I get to have big action in anything I do, I get really excited because it's getting to reconnect with my crew and do the thing we all love so much.
+“I didn't stay for the whole shoot, but being there for the rehearsal process was remarkable, and I've never lost my passion for that.
+I’m thrilled anytime I get to do action in anything I do, because I get to reconnect with the stunts family and share what we all love so much.
 I truly appreciated The Fall Guy.
-That was so important to us because stunt performers have played such a massive role in movies for so many years, as unsung heroes.
+That was such an important film to the stunts community because stunt performers have played such a massive role in movies for so many years, and truly are unsung heroes.
 It's really meaningful to get some acknowledgement.
-As a director, I always get really excited when I can do action sequences that have a little bit of a twist or something that you're not expecting, as a shout out to this community.
+I get really excited when I can do action sequences with a twist or some special gag as a shout out to the stunt community.

 We talk about the work that went into getting the setting right.